-In this blog post, I’ll dissect different parts of the Twitter profile and give you a rundown on how to optimize yours to boost exposure on Twitter.
+In this blog post, I’ll dissect different parts of the Twitter profile and give you a rundown on how to optimize your Twitter profile to boost exposure.

 What you’ll learn:

 - How to craft your Twitter handle to appear more frequently in relevant Twitter searches